-Date Certain: 02/09/2018
+Date Certain: 02/08/2019

-Community Eligibility Program: Option 2 - District Wide CEP
+Community Eligibility Program: Option 4 - Direct Certification Data

 Identify the LEA allocation process.
-If serving multiple grade spans, please include allocation process as appropriate. (floor percentages)
+If serving multiple grade spans, please include allocation process as appropriate, (floor percentages)

-The Hamilton County School District serves all schools in order of poverty down to the state average of 69.4% based on counts derived from direct certification data and student counts obtained during Survey 3 provided by the FDOE (filtered for under 5 and over 17).
-Hamilton is a total CEP District.
-The relatively high poverty level is the cut-off point to insure a sufficient perpupil allocation of \$868.13 (PPA) to make an educational difference for students in need of academic support.
+Response: The Hamilton County School District serves all schools in order of poverty down to the state's poverty average of 66% based on counts derived from direct certification data and student counts obtained during Survey 3 provided by the FLDOE (filtered for under 5 and over 17).
+Hamilton is a total CEP District and chooses to utilize the 1.6 multiplier, which raises both schools poverty rates to 100%.
+Both schools will receive a PPA of \$581.73 to make an educational difference for students in need of academic support.